Ed Pentin has publihed an interesting piece on what Canonists are saying about the present state of liturgical matters in the Latin Church.

 So the new tinkered version of Tc, followed by the more recent Responsa, are full of nasty snivelling bits of dishonesty designed to make them, at every turn, an even nastier document.

 More lies: the Responsa assert that the old liturgical books have been abrogated.
 Since Benedict XVI said in 2007 that they had not been abrogated, Roche and his fellow conspirators need to explain to us when, and by whom (since Benedict XVI made that statement in 2007) the "abrogating"was done.
 Or he should withdraw this contrafactual assertion.
 It is not sufficient just to keep mouthing the same untruth, without giving any justification.

 Roche now claims that the reformed liturgy is "the primary source of spirituality for the Christian life".
 It appears even to be "a condition for salvation."
 Dear me.
 Bad news for members of the sui iuris Oriental Catholic Churches.
 Bad news for the Dominicans.
 Bad news for the Ordinariates (I wonder when the bullies will get round to us?).

 Roche's advice to seminarians is that "It is ... absolutely essential that priests ordained after the publication of the Motu Proprio share this desire of the Holy Father".
 "Absolutely essential"??
 Do these people have no sense of the meaning of words?
-Has it ever previously been asserted, with regard to any previous pope, that it essential for any Christian to share all his desires?
+Has it ever previously been asserted, with regard to any previous pope, that it "absolutely essential" for any Christian to share his desires?